XENON1T/Xephyr/README.md

 # Xephyr
-# Code, classes and description at: https://xenon1t.github.io/Xephyr/
+# Code reference, classes and description at: https://xenon1t.github.io/Xephyr/
 # Userfriendly documentation, tutorials etc. at: .....
 # Quick Start:
 ### To load the library simply do: